ToontjeM/oracle-migration-demo/README.md

 # Oracle Migration Demo

-This repository contains the [Oracle Database Sample Schemas](https://github.com/oracle/db-sample-schemas) and additional scripts to help one demonstrate EDB migration tools.
+This repository is a fork of the Oracle [Database Sample Schemas](https://github.com/oracle/db-sample-schemas) with additional scripts to demonstrate EDB migration tools.

 # Installation

+Docker, Vagrant, and VirtualBox needs to be installed on your computer to prepare the demo with an Oracle instance and a virtual machine with all of the EDB migration tools.
+The following subsections details the setup for each component.

 ## Docker